elcicd/el-CICD-docs/foundations.md

 ##### Release Version

 The collection of images and branches tagged and created by the Deploy-to-Prod process are collectively known as a _Release Version_.
 These are used to deploy and redeploy a particular version of the application into production.

+###### Release Region

+Applications are sometimes deployed to production on more then one cluster.
+This could be for high availability, support for different regions, or A/B testing or blue/green deployment scenarios.
+Regardless of the reason, these deployments may have different configurations, and thus they need to be able to be differentiated from eachother.  el-CICD uses the concept of a Release Region to enable these types of deployments.

 ##### Production Rollback/Forward/Deployment Patching